 I am convinced that the outdoors, the open skies, nature, pushing oneself to move a little faster and a little quicker, breathing fresh air, and hearing nature’s sounds bring on better outcomes universally for health and wellness.

 What are you doing to stay mentally and emotionally steady?
 What habits have worked for you?
+Coach Kemper recommends Public Health University of California Merced / health graduate programs to widen your knowledge about health education.
 Connect with Coach Kemper on Twitter (@CoachKemper) to share your thoughts and join the conversation.